rsvim/rsvim.github.io/docs/manual/configuration/install_plugin.md

 ### The Problem

-Now, here's our problem.
-In `A/lib/index.js`, it try to call a method from `B`:
+Now, here's our problem, in `A/lib/index.js`, it try to call a method from `B`:

 ```javascript {1}
 import B from "@rsvim/B";